 'We compensate for all of these flaws in our brain's functioning by using metacognition, or thinking about thinking itself.
 Thinking critically is a process, and the first component is to examine the facts - many of them may not be reliable, or they may be assumptions ...
 You also need to examine your logic.
 Is it legitimate or flawed in some way?
 Perhaps it is biased in a certain direction.
 You should try to become aware of your motivations.
 Understanding your motivations will help you deconstruct the process and give you the skills to discover conclusions that are more likely to be true, as opposed to ones you wish to be true.
 Critical thinking also means thinking through the implications of a belief.
 If you think about what else has to be true if a certain belief is true and whether both make sense, that is a good way to tell how likely to be true a belief is.
 You should also check your thinking with others: no matter how developed your thinking skills are, you are still only one person, whose thinking is quirky and individual.
 You have a limited fund of knowledge and a limited perspective.
 You don't know what you don't know.
 It is important to be humble, which means knowing your limits.
 We tend to get in to trouble when we assume we have expertise or knowledge we don't have or when we don't question the limits of our knowledge.
 Finally, be comfortable with uncertainty.
 There are some things we simply cannot know or that we currently do not know ...'

-If you would like an introduction to clinical reasoning, take a look at the Resources Page.
-Post a comment on the forum to get a conversation started (please make sure patients cannot be identified from any posts).
-Or post a comment on the blog, it would be great to hear from you!
+If you would like an introduction to clinical reasoning, take a look at the Resources Page, or post a comment on the blog!